vanlellan/RPS/README.md

 	- [X] there should probably be some small friction applied
 	- [X] also, perhaps a "brake" key, to significantly increase friction
 - [ ] move keybindings to player class?
+- [ ] joy con controls:
+    - stick for pitch and roll (or yaw)
+    - bumpers for yaw (or roll)
+    - a to attack
+    - b to brake

 ## Potential Applications-